boystrange/ProgramVerification/src/Chapter/Connectives.lagda.md

 absurd ()
 ```

-The pattern `()` in the definition of `absurd` indicates a value of
+The pattern `()` in the definition of `absurd` matches an
-type `⊥`.
-Since no constructor is provided for `⊥`, such impossible
+hypothetical value of type `⊥`.
+Since no constructor is provided for
-value is denoted by `()` in an equation for `absurd` that *has no
+`⊥` and no such value may exist, the equation *has no right hand
-right hand side* (note that there is no equal sign): as there is no
+side* (note that there is no equal sign) and we are not obliged to
-proof of `⊥`, we are not obliged to provide a proof of `A` as
+provide a proof of `A` as required by the codomain of `absurd`.

-required by the codomain of `absurd`.
+In other programming languages that are capable of defining a data

-In most programming languages, it is possible to assign the type `⊥`
+type analogous to `⊥` it is possible to assign the type `⊥` to
-to non-terminating expressions.
-If this were allowed also in Agda,
+non-terminating expressions.
+If this were allowed also in Agda, the
-the whole language would be useless insofar program verification is
+whole language would be useless insofar program verification is
 concerned, since `absurd` would easily allow us to prove *any*
-property for *any* program.
-For this reason, Agda has a *termination
+property about *any* program.
+For this reason, Agda has a
-checker* making sure that every definition is *terminating*.
-For
+*termination checker* making sure that every definition is
-example, if we try to define `loop` as follows
+*terminating*.
+For example, if define `loop` as follows

     loop : ℕ -> ⊥
     loop n = loop (succ n)